-Our research centers on evaluating and optimizing the performance of energy technologies, by combining the development of quantitative models and theory with the analysis of large datasets.
-We use this knowledge to set design targets that will help accelerate the development of technologies in the laboratory.
-This research focuses on a variety of conversion and storage technologies for electricity and transportation.
+Our research centers on energy analytics: evaluating the environmental impacts and costs of energy technologies through data-informed models.
+We use the results to set quantitative design targets, to accelerate technology development in the laboratory.
+Our projects focus on a variety of energy conversion and storage technologies for electricity and transportation.

 Storage technology optimization

 Energy storage allows us to synchronize energy demand and energy supply, whether from a renewable resource or a vehicle charging station.

 Risks and scalability of new technologies